 Being a student in India is again, not like the west.
 In the western approach to learning, students to to allowed question ideas … challenge them, but this would be offensive to teachers in India.
-Yoga schools in India have been generous to have some tolerance and understanding, when it comes to handling foreigners who challenge their teachings; but that is not the normal custom.
-Thus, you may encounter a bit of frustration on your teachers’ part should you test their information or reasoning.
+I noticed my teacher’s frustration when he was tested by students who wanted to challenge his information or reasoning.

+Yoga is the practice of spirituality as if it were a religion.
 In the west, many studios take great care to avoid offending non-religious practitioners.
-OM-ing or chanting is kept light and cosmetic (if at all) and some teachers avoid talk about chakras, opting to speak of the physical benefits.
-Keep it watery and flexible; make it available to all (and rake in the money).
+OM-ing or chanting is kept light and cosmetic (if at all) and some teachers avoid talk about chakras, opting to speak only of the physical benefits.
+Keep it watery and make it available to all.

-Yoga in India has a more spiritual/religious bent.
-It’s based out of Hindu philosophy.
+Yoga in India has a strong spiritual focus and goal.
+Yoga is based out of Hindu philosophy.
 Personally, I appreciated this aspect , but studying spirituality is not for everyone.
 If you feel you will be deeply offended by learning and practicing aspects of Hindu philosophy or feel queasy about chanting devotional songs to Hindu deities when you’re a devout Christian,… then you may reconsider studying in India.
-The practice is compulsory despite your beliefs.
-Furthermore, Hindu deities surround you and you’ll be chanting to them in unison.
-There are times you may even feel you’ve just joined the Hare Krishnas.
+Statues of Hindu deities may surround you and you’ll be chanting to them, burning incense and paying respect to them in unison.
+When you chant the Hare Krishna song… there are times you may even feel you’ve just joined the Hare Krishnas!